kakposoe/todos/README.md

 - Check functions to see if check if exists ??
 - Check whether or not all sub tasks have been completed when marking subtask as complete, and auto update top level task to completed
 - Have a user confirm if they would like to remove task with sub tasks, if deleting parent level task with subtasks
-- Convert sublevel tasks to top level tasks
+- Method to convert sublevel tasks to top level tasks
 - Add 'No More tasks' if all task have been removed
+- Message if there is no todo at index if <code>todo 1</code> does not exist
 - Multilevel child tasks
 - Deadline keys and visual representation of tasks past their deadline
-- Call task by index
 - Add High Priority Indicator
 - List all tasks that are incomplete
-- Chain removal of events e.f. todo remove 2 and 3 and 4 and 5
+- Chain removal of events e.g. <code>todo remove 2 and 3 and 4 and 5</code>
 - Complete tasks using menu select